|

 So, what do you do when your child comes to a word they don’t know?

-Here are five tried and true reading strategies to help your child:
+Today I am sharing five simple, tried and true reading strategies to help your child learn to read.

 1. Sound it out or stretch it out.
-Think about the letters and their sounds.
+Think about the letters and their sounds and sound out the words.

 2. Look for word chunks or word parts.
 (Example: -ing in the word sing)